python/cpython/Doc/library/imaplib.rst

    :class:`IMAP4_stream` on Windows.

-   Response tuples produced by the iterator almost exactly match those returned by other imaplib methods.
+   Response tuples produced by the iterator almost exactly match those returned by other methods in this module.
 The difference is that the tuple's second member is a single response datum, rather than a list of data.
    Therefore, in a mailbox where calling ``M.response('EXISTS')`` would return ``('EXISTS', [b'1'])``, the idle iterator would produce